microsoft/qio-samples/samples/multiship-loading-sample/README.md

 - Open up the `multiship-loading-sample.py` script using your favorite IDE or a text editor.
 - Fill in your Azure Quantum workspace details at the beginning of the script.
-- Run the script through your IDE or use the command line to navigate to the `shipping-sample` folder and then run `python ./multiship-loading-sample.py` or `python3 ./multiship-loading-sample.py` (depending on how your environment is set up).
+- Run the script through your IDE or use the command line to navigate to the `multiship-loading-sample` folder and then run `python ./multiship-loading-sample.py` or `python3 ./multiship-loading-sample.py` (depending on how your environment is set up).

 ## Manifest